JieGroup/GenAI/docs/source/diffusion/index.md

 ## 5. Diffusion Model in Practice: Stable Diffusion

+**Overview**
 Stable Diffusion (SD) is a popular text-to-image model based on diffusion.
 Stable Diffusion series before SD 3 is essencially a Latent Diffusion Model (LDM) with three components: an autoencoder, a U-Net based conditional denoisng network, and a text encoder.

 The autoencodng model learns a low-dimentional  latent space that is perceptually equivalent to the image space.
-The denosing U-Net works on the latent space much more efficiently than denoising directly on the high-dimensional image space.
+It was empirically that the denosing U-Net works on the latent space much more efficiently than denoising directly on the high-dimensional image space.
 The text encoder accepts text input and guides the diffusion process.
-We will introduce the implementation in detail as described in the [LDM paper](https://arxiv.org/abs/2112.10752).